Previously also known as Ruthenian, Ukrainian is an East Slavic language of the Indo-European language family.

 Featuring bite-sized Daily Lessons, practical topics and authentic French conversations recorded by native voice artists so you can tackle day-to-day situations, Mondly is the main and the best way to learn French at home.

 There, the secret has been revealed!
 All you have to do is download the app and learn French daily, step by step, at your own pace.
 It’s easy and in a matter of days, you’ll include “learn French at home with Mondly” naturally in your routine.

 Soon enough you’ll find yourself speaking French like you never knew you could.
 How so?
 Well, Mondly doesn’t fill your head with unnecessary information that won’t get you conversational.
 Instead, it focuses on getting you fluent in French using the inductive method – learn by doing, context and example, and extrapolate to rules.

-It worked for millions of other people that learned French with Mondly.
+It worked for millions of other people that learned French at home with Mondly.
 And now it will work for you.

 2. Read books in French

 Now that you know quite a few French words and phrases, it’s time to move to the next level.
 Continue learning French on your language learning app, but also expand your vocabulary by reading books in French.
 You don’t really like to read?
 Find something you are really passionate about and try reading about that particular subject in French.
 Whether we are talking about movies, mechanics, drama, history or music, you will surely find an interesting article about it on the world wide web.

 But that’s the hard way.
 If you want to go easy on this, start with children’s books.
 Since this is only the beginning of your French journey, children’s books are the most suitable reading materials for your level of proficiency.
 I don’t know about you, but I can’t wait for a good reason to read Le Seigneur des anneaux (“The Lord of the Rings”) again!